-As noted above, SCE's maturity in resource allocation methodology is limited by its response to the question about the extent to which it allocates capital to initiatives based on RSE.
-SCE remains at the same level of maturity as last year, selecting "Accurate RSE estimates for all initiatives are used to determine capital allocation within categories only."
-However, SCE aims to progress in this area by January 1, 2023, projecting that by that date "Accurate RSE estimates for all initiatives [will be] used to determine capital allocation across portfolio."
+As discussed in Section 4.6.8.1, SCE's maturity in resource allocation methodology is limited by capability 41, which assesses the utilities' approach to portfolio-wide initiative allocation methodology.
+Question H.V.a is the question limiting SCE's maturity and specifically asks, "To what extent does the utility allocate capital to initiatives based on [RSE]?"
+SCE remains at the same level of maturity as last year, selecting "iii.
+Accurate RSE estimates for all initiatives are used to determine capital allocation within categories only. . ."
+However, SCE aims to progress in this area by January 1, 2023, selecting the response "iv.
+Accurate RSE estimates for all initiatives are used to determine capital allocation across portfolio. . ." for its 2023 projection.
 In its 2023 WMP, SCE must show that RSE estimates are used to determine capital allocations across its portfolio of mitigation initiatives (e.g., prioritizing between vegetation management and grid hardening).